We're working with maize growers to prevent soil and valuable nutrients reaching river and groundwater.

 Importantly, it doesn't affect the amount of maize produced.

-As part of our capital grants scheme, funding is available across our water supply area for farmers wishing to under-sow their maize with grass - as well as a range of other measures to improve the efficiency and sustainability of their farm.
+As part of our capital grants scheme, funding of up to £160 p/ha is available across our water supply area for farmers wishing to inter-row sow their maize with grass - as well as a range of other measures to improve the efficiency and sustainability of their farm.

 Sustainable maize management e-workshop

 On 18 February 2021 we held an online workshop about sustainable maize management, with John Morgan from the Maize Growers Association.